 Some species of fish have very precise water temperature requirements – for them, just a few degrees could mean the difference between sickness and health.

 Four main varieties of aquarium heaters are available: hang-on-tank, submersible, substrate, and filter.
-Here we examine the pros and cons of each.

 Also known as "hang-on" heaters, these units hang off the back of the tank, partially submerged in the water.